GEO-IASS/IDLlib/astro/aaareadme.txt

-THE IDL ASTRONOMY USER'S LIBRARY (December 2006)
+THE IDL ASTRONOMY USER'S LIBRARY (January 2013)

 The IDL Astronomy Users Library is a central repository for general purpose astronomy procedures written in IDL.
 The library currently contains